-The visibility of a given point from the perspective of a sensor $s$ is determined by verifying that the image plane projection of this point, given by Equation \ref{eq:imagePlaneProjection}, satisfies the bounds described in the previous paragraph.
-If the bounds are satisfied, the point is considered visible, otherwise it is not.
-Since the threshold operations used to identify the visibility of a point are not differentiable, we opt to use the sigmoid function (Equation \ref{eq:sigmoid}) as a differentiable approximation of the binary visibility.
-This continuous visibility score can be interpreted as a probabilistic visibility measure \cite{akbarzadeh2013probabilistic} of a point, ranging from 0 (completely invisible) to 1 (completely visible).
-This is formulated by a \textit{window} function as follows:
+The threshold operations used to identify if a point is within the visible frustum are not differentiable.
+Instead, we use the sigmoid function $\sigma(\cdot)$ (Eq. \ref{eq:sigmoid}) to create a differentiable, continuous approximation of the binary variable.
+This is formulated using a \textit{window} function as follows:

 where $\gamma \in \mathbb{R}$ controls the rate of transition on the limits of the interval $[z_0,z_1]$, as illustrated in Figure \ref{fig:windowf}.
-As $\gamma$ increases the window function tends to a binary threshold operation.
+As $\gamma$ increases, the window function becomes closer to the binary threshold operation.
 However, this reduces the intervals with non-zero gradients, and consequently inhibits parameters updates through gradient optimisation.
-Empirical tests revealed that $\gamma=1$ was the best out of the three tested values (0.1, 1, 10) for this hyper-parameter.
+Our tests revealed that $\gamma=1$ was the best out of the three tested values $(0.1, 1, 10)$ for this hyper-parameter.